Learning neutrino effects in Cosmology with Convolutional Neural Networks: Results

 We first tune the hyperparameters in the neural network.
 In particular, we increase the number of the layers, change the learning rate and the batch size, and apply the mean square error (MSE) loss function.

 We then test different convolutional neural network architectures.
-Specifically, we implement the U-Net by including an Inception module after the first block in the down-sampling and before the last block in the expansive path.
+Specifically, we implement the \DM~ by including an Inception module after the first block in the down-sampling and before the last block in the expansive path.
 The Inception network~\citep{Inception} uses convolutions of different sizes to capture details at varied scales.
 In our case, we are interested in extracting detailed features on smaller scales.
-This motivates the use of the Inception module at the beginning and at the end of the U-Net.
+This motivates the use of the Inception module at the beginning and at the end of the \DM~.
 In particular, we use the first original version of the Inception architecture with 3 different sizes of filters ($1\times1$, $3\times3$, $5\times5$) and max pooling layers.
-The outputs are then concatenated and passed as input to the second/last block of the U-Net.
+The outputs are then concatenated and passed as input to the second/last block of the \DM~.

 The results are depicted in Figure~\ref{fig:Transfer}.
-We compare the transfer function of the additional tests we performed with the U-Net architecture used in our analysis.
+We compare the transfer function of the additional tests we performed with the \DM~ architecture used in our analysis.
 We can see that these tests do not significantly improve the performance of our model at smaller scales.
-We only find a slight improvement on larger scales when we consider the MSE loss function or a deeper U-Net architecture.
+We only find a slight improvement on larger scales when we consider the MSE loss function or a deeper \DM~ architecture.
+Moreover the agreement for small scales is compromised in favor of the agreement for large scales when we use a deeper \DM~model.
 This demonstrates the stability of our model and shows that more accurate trials are needed to improve the predictions on non-linear scales.
 We leave this exploration to future work.
+It is lastly worth to mention that in order to speed up the learning process of our \DM~ architecture, we parallelized the training across the data dimension using two GPUs.
+In particular, to train on multiple GPUs we used the PyTorch multi GPU techniques—data parallelism.
+By doing that, the two GPUs synchronize the model parameters (the weights) to ensure that they are training a consistent model.
+Unfortunately, such data parallelism suffers from excessive inter-GPU communication overheads due to frequent weight synchronization among GPUs.
+This process introduces some systematic during the training that affects the final prediction (see for example the orange dotted line in Figure~\ref{fig:Transfer}).
+The development of new parallelization approaches to speed up the training process in deep neural networks and improve the predictions is one of major research area of study in machine learning~\citep{Chen2018EfficientAR, Krizhevsky2014OneWT, lin2018deep} and it is well beyond the scope of our paper.\